 Reference Intake Labelling

-Reference Intakes (RIs) are derived from government dietary recommendations for the UK.
+Reference Intakes (RIs) are values set out in EU law.
 They provide a guide to how much energy and nutrients we should consume each day for a healthy, balanced diet.
 They are not to be used as a target but as a guide, to help make balanced choices, as the exact nutrition needs of an individual vary depending on many factors including gender, age and activity levels.

 RIs for kilojoules, kilocalories, sugars, fat, saturates and salt are provided on counter labels and food packaging as a daily guideline for healthy adults.
 Using RI guidelines can make it easier to put the nutritional content of your food into the context of your overall diet and can also be used to compare the nutritional values of different foods.
 This can be a big help when trying to make informed food choices for a healthy, balanced diet.